gierasimiuk/jwtrest/README.md

 ### Token:
 Endpoint to process a token refresh.
-Returns a new access token to the client if and only if a valid refresh token is passed through.
+Returns a new access token to the client if and only if a valid JWT refresh token is passed through.
 If the refresh token is expired, the user must login again.

 **URL:** `/api/auth/token`